ingadhoc/sale/sale_exception_partner_state/README.rst

 Sale Exception - Partner State Integration
 ==========================================

-Integrate partner_state and sale_exceptions, it adds the option to restruct sale orders confirmation for not approved partners globaly or depending a certain amount
+Integrate partner_state and sale_exceptions, it adds the option to restrict sale orders confirmation for not approved partners globaly or depending a certain amount